Park-SeungWoo/kakao-ai-study/README.md

 |treated( ${T}$ )|1,000|9,000|
 |didn't( ${T^c}$ )|50|950|

 Survival probability if treated, this is the conditional probability.
-And can indicate like this.<br/>
+And can be indicated like this.<br/>

 $${ { P(S \lvert T) } = {P(S \lvert T) \over P(T)} = {{1,000 \over 11,000} \over {10,000 \over 11,000}} = {1,000 \over 10,000} = 0.1 }$$